brh55/shortcut.css/README.md

 - Modularity to select needed components
 - Framework agnostic, meaning ideally its intended as an add-on to your existing framework.
 - Minimalistic by nature to be lean and never an attempt to do too much
-- Currently 22 Kbs minified
+- Extremely lightweight (currently 22 KBs - minified)

 ## Getting Started
 ### One Thing You Need to Know: What are identifiers?